shapeshed/shapeshed.com/content/posts/the_continued_need_for_semantic_html.md

-{
-  "title": "The continued need for semantic HTML", "date": "2009-06-04T00:00:00+01:00",
++++
+date = "2009-06-04T00:00:00+01:00"
-  "description": "Two new search tools in Wolfram and Google Squared have been released that demonstrate the need for a standards based approach to web semantics and data.", "tags": [
+description = "Two new search tools in Wolfram and Google Squared have been released that demonstrate the need for a standards based approach to web semantics and data." tags = ["Yahoo", "Google", "XHTML", "Opinion", "Web Standards"] title = "The continued need for semantic HTML"

-    "Yahoo",
-    "Google",
-    "XHTML",
-    "Opinion",
-    "Web Standards"
-  ]
-}
++++

 ## HTML is king